-If insurers elect to exclude non-certified acts of terrorism, the coverage form must define a non-certified act, which includes an act of terrorism that fails to be certified solely because it falls below the \$5,000,000 in Section 102(1) (B).
+If insurers elect to exclude non-certified acts of terrorism, the coverage form must define a non-certified act, which includes an act of terrorism that fails to be certified solely because it falls below the \$5,000,000 threshold in § 102(1) (B) of the Act.

 The Bureau will continue to approve certain limitations to coverage for non-certified acts of terrorism.
-For policies providing property insurance coverage, the following limitation applies with regard to exclusions of non-certified losses:
+For policies providing property insurance coverage, the following limitation applies to exclusions of non-certified losses: